+L: Lists the applications and operating systems that are built into the RomWBW ROM - e.g., low-level monitor utility, CP/M, or BASIC.

+D: Displays the list of system devices that was first displayed when the system was started.

+S: Displays the list of disk Slices that contain a label indicating that they may be bootable.
+See [SLABEL \(Slice Label\)](#) for more details about labels.

+R: Will restart the system.
+Note that this does not reset hardware devices in the same way that power-on or pressing the reset button would.

+W: Runs the [SYSCONF \(System Configuration\)](#) utility allowing RomWBW configuration stored in Non Volatile memory to be changed.

-- L: Lists the applications and operating systems that are built into the RomWBW ROM - e.g., low-level monitor utility, CP/M, or BASIC. - D: Displays the list of system devices that was first displayed when the system was started. - R: Will restart the system.
-Note that this does not reset hardware devices in the same way that power-on or pressing the reset button would. - I: Allows the user to select the interface connected to the console, and optionally the Baud rate.
-This could be used to allow the system to be operated from a second console. - V: Enables the display of invalid RomWBW HBIOS API calls.
+I: Allows the user to select the interface connected to the console, and optionally the Baud rate.
+This could be used to allow the system to be operated from a second console.

+V: Enables the display of invalid RomWBW HBIOS API calls.
 This option is very unlikely to be used by a user and is used for development purposes.

+N: Boot into CP/M via an RCBus Wiznet MT011 network module if configured.
+Section 10 of the [RomWBW User Guide](#) provides complete instructions for setting up a CP/NET based network under RomWBW including network booting.